 WAEC subject combination (requirements) for Polymer Technology

 You’re expected to have at least 5 credits on the required WAEC subject combination needed to study Polymer Technology in Nigeria polytechnics.
 This subject combination is also applicable to other O’level exams such as NECO AND GCE.
-The O level requirement, that is, the required WAEC subject combination for Polymer Technology must include:
+The required WAEC subject combination (O level requirement) for Polymer Technology must include:

 Mathematics, Physics and Chemistry and two other subjects from the following: Economics, Technical Drawing/Art, Further Mathematics, Biology/Agricultural Science, Metal Work, Woodwork, At least credit passes in English Language and Biology are compulsory